tarkheeto/DPS-Man/README.md

 This is a good optimization.
 By removing sprites that are no longer visible or needed, you reduce the computational work and memory usage.

-## **ifxMan Motion**
+## **DPSMan Motion**

 ### **Data Retrieval for Motion:**
-The motion of the **ifxMan** character is determined based on the difference (delta) between values read from two serial ports, base_station and dynamic_controller.
+The motion of the **DPSMan** character is determined based on the difference (delta) between values read from two serial ports, base_station and dynamic_controller.
 This difference determines whether the character should move up, move down, or stay in its position.
 ```python
 if base_value is not None and controller_value is not None:
     delta = int(controller_value - base_value)